Kingston DataTraveler Exodia Review – 2025

 Comply with FCC StandardsYes

-Kingston DataTraveler Exodia Features
+Kingston DataTraveler Exodia Review: Test System 1

 We have tested Kingston Exodia with our Asus FX506LH model Gaming notebook.
 It has both USB 2.0 and USB 3.0 Interfaces.
-For this reason, We have also tested USB 2.0 and 3.0 performance of Kingston Exodia.
+For this reason, We also tested USB 2.0 and 3.0 performance of Kingston Exodia.
 All tests are done under Windows 11 Pro system.

 BrandASUS